-Critical Skills Assessn nents (CSAs) Students Tested: Grades 9-11 End of course When Tested: End of 1st and 3rd quarters Type of Assessment: Diagnostic/Criterion-referenced Purpose: Preparation for Standards of Learning Critical Skills Assessments (CSAs) allow our Division to identify achievement gaps by standard of learning and essential skill by division, by school building, by classroom, and by student.
+When Tested: End of 1st, 2nd, and 3rd quarters Type of Assessment: Formative/Criterion-referenced identify achievement gaps by standard of learning and essential skill by division, by school building, by classroom, and by student.
 This reporting allows teachers to immediately provide focused intervention for students by essential skill.
 CSAs are mapped to the nine-week school division pacing guides.
 CSAs give teachers detailed and highly specific information to address individual student challenges every nine weeks so that all students are fully prepared to be successful on the SOL tests.